 If you love been around dogs, learn how to handle and train them, and pass the knowledge to other people, then you may consider becoming a dog trainer.

-And if you are interested in that career, this post will show you how to become one, including the training programs and the certification exams you will have to complete.
+If you are interested in becoming a certified dog trainer, this post will show you how to become one, including the training programs and the certification exams you will have to complete.